-Trishula is Elysian Trust’s society dedicated to fostering those who demonstrate an uncannily high ability in the area of intuition.
-Its members are called Trishulans.
-Since intuition has multiple definitions, Trishula focuses on the three most commonly known:
+Trishula is Elysian Trust’s society dedicated to fostering those who demonstrate extraordinarily high ability in the area of intuition.
+We call such members “Trishulans.”
+Since Intuition has multiple definitions, Trishula focuses on the three most commonly known:

-- The domain-specific kind that Dr. Robin M Hogarth writes about in Educating Intuition, where it always needs a modifier, like “cop’s intuition,” or “mother’s intuition,” and comes from a lot of exposure and experience.
+- Type I intuition – The domain-specific kind that Dr. Robin M Hogarth writes about in Educating Intuition, where it always needs a modifier, like “cop’s intuition,” or “mother’s intuition,” and comes from a lot of exposure to- and experience about- a specific topic.

-- The kind of intuition that is a general type of nonlinear intelligence capable of seeing connections, patterns, and relationships in seemingly random, chaotic, and unrelated things.
-Dr. Daniel Cappon worked on testing for this type of intuition.
+- Type II intuition – Defined as general nonlinear intelligence capable of seeing connections, patterns, and relationships in seemingly random, chaotic, and unrelated things.
+The late Dr. Daniel Cappon worked on testing for this type of Intuition.

-Trishula refers to them as Type I, Type II, and Type III intuition, respectively.
-Regardless of the type, Trishulans come from all walks of life, but there are noticeably more artists, musicians, nurses, and other “right-brained” types in this organization than in any of the other societies, except perhaps Interrobang.
+Trishulans come from all walks of life, but there are noticeably more artists, musicians, nurses, and other “right-brained” types in this club than in any of Elysian Trust’s other societies, except for perhaps Interrobang.
 In sharp contrast to high IQ societies, women currently outnumber men in Trishula.

 It should come as no surprise that quite a few highly intuitive people consider themselves to be psychic, and that is true of many members of Trishula, but not all.
 The organization itself has no official stance on psychic phenomena.
-Aside from being a support group for a section of humanity that gravely needs it, Trishula is also a matchmaking site for researchers of intuition and psychic phenomena with those who do very well on standardized intuition tests, and companies interested in hiring such intuitionists.
+Aside from being a support group for a section of humanity that gravely needs it, Trishula is also a matchmaking site for researchers of Intuition and psychic phenomena with those who do very well on standardized intuition tests, and companies interested in hiring highly intuitive people.
 Trishula offers both services through its think-tank Tri-Force.

 As with the majority of Elysian Trust’s societies, Trishula has its own think-tank attached to it, Tri-Force.
 As Dr. Paul Wong mentions, “Often intuition is the deciding factor between failure and success.”
 Tri-Force serves as a high-range vehicle for that factor that clients can utilize.
 It is a low-profit organization that offers intuitive services to deserving charities, causes, and startups that otherwise cannot afford professional consulting of any kind.